5 Ways to use Activated Charcoal: The New Black

 The Genesis of AC – Replica Egyptian Smelting Pot

 What makes the charcoal ACTIVATED?
 It’s nearly pure carbon.
 It is wood pulp with very low ash content from sources such as coal, lignite (brown coal), and coconuts.
-It is then broken down into a fine granular form and later activated by treating it with steam, oxygen, carbon dioxide and other chemicals.
+It’s broken down into a fine granular form and later activated by treating it with steam, oxygen, carbon dioxide and other chemicals.

 When toxins get into your body through absorption, they can be eliminated with activated charcoal through the process of adsorption, when a chemical binds to another material.